Rangers vs. Tigers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 48 hits with eight doubles, 14 home runs, 19 walks and 49 RBI.
-He's also stolen three bases.
+- Adolis Garcia has eight doubles, 14 home runs, 19 walks and 49 RBI (52 total hits).
+He has swiped four bases.

 Garcia Recent Games